 - You might also want to include contract manufacturers, any offsite storage, or representatives that have the information you will need to access if it is not available onsite.

 When you are working with different quality subsystems, identify an owner, and ensure cross-functional representation.
 Simulations are an essential part of the readiness program, done as a dedicated activity, or as part of your internal audit program.
-This is an opportunity for the owners and the users of the quality systems to not only know the processes, procedures, and work instructions but also understand the intent.
+This is an opportunity for the owners and the users of the quality systems to not only know the processes, procedures, and work instructions, but also understand the intent.
 This enhances your ability to work in a state of control and deliver what is required.

-By understanding the intent, employees can take better decisions when an unexpected event occurs.
+By understanding the intent, employees can make better decisions when an unexpected event occurs.
 They will understand the impact of the decisions on the processes and products, thereby reducing non-conformances and complaints due to the distribution of non-compliant products.

-Clearly label the rooms, keep the required documents filed neatly and provide them with unique IDs for easy identification especially if there are multiple inspections/audits happening at the same time.
+Clearly label the rooms, keep the required documents filed neatly and provide them with unique IDs for easy identification, especially if there are multiple inspections/audits happening at the same time.

 Establish processes and procedures based on the observations and use that as an internal audit tool for inspection readiness.